vetromstat/RC6-with-GUI/README.md

 # RC6-with-GUI
-Pure implication of RC6 cipher with GUI on Qt
+Pure implimentation of RC6 cipher with GUI on Qt

 Make sure files are in the same folder.